+- Advance your Career.
 Given the national shortage of qualified nursing educators in the classroom and at the bedside, as well as the fact that many nursing educators will soon be retiring, now is the perfect time for you to earn your advanced degree in nursing.
-Concordia's MSN will equip you as a professional nurse educator to teach undergraduate nursing students in four specialty areas and provide clinical teaching experiences in the Mental Health, Medical-Surgical, Pediatrics and Maternal Newborn content areas.
-You will then be able to manage these units in acute care health systems and the community at large and globally.
+Concordia's nursing program will equip you as a professional nurse educator to teach undergraduate nursing students in four specialty areas and provide clinical teaching experiences in the Mental Health, Medical-Surgical, Pediatrics and Maternal Newborn content areas.
+You will then be able to manage these units in acute care health systems, the community at large, and globally.

-Concordia's Master of Science in Nursing combines quality outcomes for both the student and patient with excellent clinical practice to learn the art and science of nursing.
-Making a difference in caring for others is at the heart of the Department of Nursing's philosophy.
+- Committed to Caring.
+Making a difference in caring for others is at the heart of our Christian mission and our nursing philosophy.
 You will learn from faculty who understand and are passionate about the emotional connection with the heart, mind, spirit, and practice of teaching nursing for future generations.

-For more information about the Master of Science in Nursing at Concordia University Irvine, please contact our Admissions Coordinator, Melissa Hinrichs, at (949) 214-3277 or firstname.lastname@example.org.
+For more information about Concordia's MSN, please fill out our inquiry form or contact our Admissions Coordinator, Melissa Hinrichs, at (949) 214-3277 or firstname.lastname@example.org.

 Pending Western Association of Schools and Colleges (WASC), and the Commission on Collegiate Nursing Education (CCNE).
-The nursing department will seek CCNE accreditation after the first nursing cohort has been admitted into the program.
+The nursing department will seek CCNE accreditation for the MSN program after the first nursing cohort has been admitted into the program.